tomludden/project-13-frontend/README.md

 - Scrape products from the internet and clean favourites
 - Daily cron job for scraping and cleanup
 - Modular backend with secure routes and validation
+- Responsive design for desktop and mobile devices
+- Clean and modular frontend code
+- Custom hooks for buttons, fetches, modals, and more

 ---